SViarbitskaya/cadoles_tiny/README.md

 ### Styling:

+   - Uses `importmap` for handling assets
    - Uses Bootstrap for user interface styling.
+   - Usese Datatables to handle tabulated data.

 ### Docker Setup:

-   - Application runs inside Docker containers together with PostgreSQL as the database.
+   - Application can run inside Docker containers together with PostgreSQL as the database.